 If, on the other hand, you’re looking for a kit that literally has everything you need, check out

-It costs a little bit more, but you will have everything you need AND you are going to look like a PRO.
+This maple tree tap kit costs a little bit more, but you will have everything you need AND you are going to look like a PRO.
+There is a similar-style kit with blue buckets, but it comes with plastic taps, which is why I recommend this kit.

 What do you think?

-Please leave a comment below if you have experience with any of the kits listed above.
+Please leave a comment below if you have experience with any of the maple tree tap kits listed above.